 Accommodations must be based upon individual needs of each student as there is no prescribed set of appropriate accommodations for all (Rogan and Havir, 1993).
 Justification and documentation should be cited for each student’s accommodations.
 Selected accommodations need to be aligned with and become a consistent part of daily instruction.
 An accommodation cannot be used for the first time during the assessment of a student.
 Rather, accommodations on state assessments should be those provided to students on a regular basis during classroom instruction (SASA, 2002).
 However, an accommodation may be appropriately used for instruction but may not be an allowable one for state assessments (Thompson, Morse, Sharpe, & Hall, 2005).
 Mentoring Minds recommends that educators become familiar with allowable assessment accommodations for their individual state.

-Research indicates that teaching and learning improve with sound instructional practices.
 The section on instructional strategies contains evidence-based strategies essential to any classroom environment that places student success as the driving force for teaching and learning.
 These practices are identified as: feedback, cooperative grouping, games/simulations, homework and practice, questions, and organizers.
 Strategies for each of the areas are described.
 Evidence indicates that when teachers incorporate these strategies into instruction, teaching and learning improve.

 Several findings surfaced regarding homework and student practice of skills.
 Homework should match the appropriate instructional level of the student and provide practice on previously introduced skills (Rademacher, Deshler, Schumacher, & Lenz, 1998; Rosenberg, 1989).
 Newell and Rosenbloom (1981) and Anderson (1995) advocate that students must receive focused practice to achieve mastery of skills.
 Healy (1990) notes it is recommended that students practice only a few skills at a time at a deeper level.
 Complicated tasks should be broken into smaller segments with built-in practice time states Marzano, Pickering, and Pollock (2001).